8 Types of Owls in Florida

 6. Barn Owl

-The Barn Owl is also one of Florida’s most recognizable types of owl.
-The Barn Owl is unique among other owl species because its head is almost completely white, and its back is reddish-brown.
+The Barn Owl is also one of Florida’s most recognizable species.
+It is unique among other owl species because its head is almost completely white, and its back is reddish-brown.

-These beautiful types of owls in Florida are widespread throughout the state, making their homes in fields, pastures, meadows, and woodlands.
+These beautiful owls are widespread throughout Florida, making their homes in fields, pastures, meadows, and woodlands.

 They can also fly around wetlands and rivers at night, looking for prey.
-The diet of the Barn Owl typically consists of small mammals such as mice and voles, as well as insects and other small animals.
+The diet of the Barn Owl typically consists of small mammals such as mice and voles, insects, and other small animals.

 It’s important to note that Barn Owls are protected under the Migratory Bird Treaty Act and should not be disturbed or harassed.